adlyZaroui/Event-Lip-Reading/README.md

     source .venv/bin/activate
     ```

-5. **Notebook**: You can now execute the Notebook `temporary.ipynb` in Jupyter or watherver notebook server you prefer (vscode, google colab, ...)
+5. **Notebook**: You are now able to run the Notebooks using your preferred notebook server such as Jupyter, VSCode, Google Colab, etc.

 <br>

-## Overall
+## Project Outline

+### Data Exploration

-The project starts with preprocessing the raw event data by converting it into pixel matrices, leveraging the inherent structure and characteristics of the data.
-This conversion enables the utilization of conventional image processing methods.
+The initial phase of the project involves preprocessing the raw event data to make it suitable for visualization.
+This process includes transforming the data into pixel matrices, enabling the application of standard image processing techniques.

-To handle high-dimensional data effectively, dimensionality reduction is employed using Principal Component Analysis (PCA).
-By reducing the dimensionality of the data while preserving relevant information, PCA allows for efficient computation and improved model performance.
+Before delving into model training or selection, our focus is on analyzing trajectories.
+This crucial step aids in uncovering effective strategies for event data visualization and further investigating noise reduction techniques.

+### Data Preprocessing

+In the preprocessing phase, we first implement noise reduction methods to refine the event data.
+Following this, we use Principal Component Analysis (PCA) to efficiently manage the high-dimensional data.
+PCA simplifies the data's dimensionality while retaining essential information, thereby enhancing computational efficiency and improving model performance.

+### Model Selection and Training

+After preprocessing and exploring the data, the next step is model selection and training.
+This phase involves choosing the most suitable machine learning or deep learning models based on the problem at hand and the insights gained from the data exploration phase.
+Additionally, we will also take into account literature on the subject to inform our approach.

+After the model is trained, it is evaluated on a separate test set to ensure that it can generalize well to unseen data.
+If the model's performance on the test set is satisfactory, the model is then ready to be deployed for making predictions on new data.

+***

 The next step involves comparing the performance of a Random Forest classifier on the raw data versus the reduced data.
 Random Forest is a powerful ensemble learning algorithm known for its ability to handle high-dimensional data and deliver robust results.
 By evaluating the model performance on both versions of the data, valuable insights are gained regarding the impact of dimensionality reduction on classification accuracy.